 Frequently Asked Questions

-For the 24/7 level of care, the cost is between $16,000-$17,000 per month.
-Step-Down is $11,000 per month and Semi-Independent is $8,000 per month.
-The Supported Living program costs $3,000 per month.
-All new residents start at the 24/7 level of care and must work through the program to transition to any lower level of care.
-This cost includes room and board, all clinical and support services, fees for community activities, etc. Not included in these costs are copays for medications and any copays for providers outside of ClearView (for example, a primary care physician or medical specialist).
+Our Residential Mental Health Treatment Program costs $22,500 per month.
+This all-inclusive self-pay cost includes room and board, all clinical and support services, fees for community activities, etc. Not included in these costs are copays for medications and laboratory fees, and any copays for providers outside of ClearView Communities (for example, a primary care physician or medical specialist).

 We generally serve younger adults, with an average age range of 18-35.
 However, we have had many residents over the age of 35 successfully complete the program as well.